tidyverse/dbplyr/tests/testthat/_snaps/verb-slice.md

 # slice, head and tail aren't available

-    slice() is not suppoted on database backends
+    slice() is not supported on database backends

 ---